GabeScott/standard-works-vault/General Conference/1973 October - “The Gospel of Jesus Christ Is the Golden Door”.md

 “She could see she was right by the startled look on my face.

 “‘I know how you felt, because the same thing happens to almost everyone.
 They feel this sudden burst in them of wanting to do some great thing.
 They feel a wonderful happiness, but then it passes because they have said, “No, I can’t do that.
 It’s impossible.”
-Whenever something in you says, “It’s impossible,” remember to take a careful look and see if it isn’t really God asking you to grow an inch, or a foot, or a mile, that you may come to a fuller life.’ ...
+Whenever something in you says, “It’s impossible,” remember to take a careful look and see if it isn’t really God asking you to grow an inch, or a foot, or a mile, that you may come to a fuller life.’ …

 “Since that time, some 25 years ago, when I have felt myself at an end with nothing before me, suddenly, with the appearance of that word, ‘impossible,’ I have experienced the unexpected lift, the leap inside me, and known that the only possible way lay through the very middle of impossible.”
-(Richard Thurman, “The Countess and the Impossible,” Reader’s Digest, June 1958.)
+(Richard Thurman, “The Countess and the Impossible,” *Reader’s Digest,* June 1958.)

 Now, my brethren in the Church, all things are possible in the Church.
 We can accomplish anything.
 This is the Lord’s work.
 I want to testify to you that we must be wise.
 Don’t be a sluggard.
 Do a day’s work.
 Give it your heart and soul, and the Lord will bless you with success and prosper you.
 This is his kingdom.

 Emma Lazarus has written words which describe the great Statue of Liberty.
 These words have special meaning to us in the Church, for truly these same words entreating all to come to America may well apply to the Church.
 I will just quote the last few lines.
 She said:

-“Give me your tired, your poor,
+>“Give me your tired, your poor,

-Your huddled masses yearning to breathe free;
+>Your huddled masses yearning to breathe free;

-The wretched refuse of your teeming shore,
+>The wretched refuse of your teeming shore,

-Send these, the homeless, tempest-tossed to me,
+>Send these, the homeless, tempest-tossed to me,

-I lift my lamp beside the golden door.”
+>I lift my lamp beside the golden door.”
+>

 The gospel of Jesus Christ is the golden door, in the name of Jesus Christ, Amen.